What Is A Dam?

 What Is The Largest Dam In The Country?

 The size of a dam can be measured in a number of different ways.
 According to the NID, Oroville Dam, on the Feather River in California, is the tallest dam in the United States, measuring in at 770 ft.
 The dam with the largest impoundment is Hoover Dam, on the Colorado River in Nevada, which stores approximately 30 million acre-feet of water.
-The dam that provides the most hydroelectric power in the United States is Grand Coulee Dam, on the Columbia River in Washington, which generates 6180 megawatts (MW) of power.
+The dam that provides the most hydroelectric power in the United States is Grand Coulee Dam, on the Columbia River in Washington, which produces an average of 21 billion kWh of power annually.